 One thing our bible study does is go out together once every 5 weeks or so.
 Sometimes to a restaurant, other times just dinner at someones house, or like next month it will be family bowling.
-I really wouldn’t want to be the only family not to go, for our kids to miss their friends if possible.
+I really wouldn’t want to be the only family not to go.

 It’s so important to me that I’d rather scrimp other places (like buying less meat at the store for the month) so we can do a social outing.
-It’s just finding what’s important to you while staying in your budget.
+It’s just finding what’s important to you, spending $50 less in some other category, while staying in your budget.

 Things I wanted to buy but didn’t to save money